zacsketches/Arduino_Vector/README.md

 1. From the command line 'cd' into the Arduino/libraries folder.
 2. Enter 'git clone http://github.com/zacsketches/Arduino_Vector.git'
 3. This will clone the library into your Arduino libraries.
 4. Restart the Arduino IDE.
-Click on examples and you will see Filter library and the moving_average example.
+Click on examples and you will see the Vector library and the Vector_use example.